 Many people get back £100s or £1,000s if they've had substantial balances.
 Plus you are often entitled to any interest you would've been charged on that portion of your credit card balance (so you're in the same position you would’ve been without the insurance), plus the 8% interest a court would give to compensate.

-The provider should also consider correcting any further losses you’ve had as a result, such as any arrears charges due to taking the card.
+The provider should also correct any further losses you’ve had as a result, such as any arrears charges due to taking the card.
 But if you’ve an outstanding debt to the lender, they can use the money to pay it off.

 Estimating the size of your reclaim